-PART A: SCIENTIFIC THOUGHT - CREATIVE ABILITY (Maximum: 50 marks) SCIENTIFIC THOUGHT CREATIVITY EXPERIMENT INNOVATION STUDY LEVEL 1 (poor) LEVEL 2 (fair) LEVEL 3 (good) LEVEL 4 (excellent) Definition : An investigation undertaken to test a scientific hypothesis using experiments.
+PART A: SCIENTIFIC THOUGHT - CREATIVE ABILITY (Maximum: 50 marks) SCIENTIFIC THOUGHT CREATIVITY EXPERIMENT STUDY 1 (poor) LEVEL 2 (fair) LEVEL 3 (good) LEVEL 4 (excellent) Definition : An investigation undertaken to test a scientific hypothesis using experiments.
 Experimental variables, if identified, are controlled to some extent.
-Definition: The development and evaluation of innovative devices, models, or techniques or approaches in technology, engineering, or computers (hard/ software) Definition: A collection and analysis of data to reveal evidence of a fact or a situation of scientific interest.
+Definition : The development and evaluation of innovative devices, models, or techniques or approaches in technology, engineering, or computers (hard/ software) Definition: A collection and analysis of data to reveal evidence of a fact or a situation of scientific interest.
 It could include a study of cause and effect relationships or theoretical investigations of scientific data.
-Little imag shown, Pro design is s minimal st input.
+Little imag shown, Pri- design is s minimal st input.
 A textbook magazine project. oject simple with udent < or Some creativity shown in a project of fair to good design.
 Standard approach using common resources or equipment.
 Topic is a current or common one.
 Imaginative project.
 Good use of available resources.
 Well thought out above ordinary approach.
 Creativity in design and or use of materials.
 A highly original project or a novel approach.
 Shows resourcefulness, creativity in design, use of equipment and/or construction of a project.
 Level 1 (poor) Duplication of a known experiment to confirm a totally predictable Level 1 (poor) Build models (devices) to duplicate existing technology.
 Level 1 (poor) Study existing printed material related to a basic issue.
 20 21 24 25 28 29 32 33 hypothesis.
 22 23 26 27 30 31 34 35 Level 2 (fair) Extend a known experiment through modification of procedures, data Level 2 (fair) Make improvements to, or demonstrate new applications for existing technological Level 2 (fair) Study material collected through compilation of existing data and through personal observations.
 25 26 29 30 33 34 37 38 gathering, and application. systems or equipment and justify them.
 The display attempts to address a specific issue.
 27 28 31 32 35 36 39 40 Level 3 (good) Devise/carry-out an original experiment with controls.
 Variables are identified and some significant variables are Level 3 (good) Designing and building innovative technology or providing adaptations to existing technology that will Level 3 (good) Study based on observations and literary research illustrating various options for dealing with a relevant issue.
 Appropriate 30 31 34 35 38 39 42 43 controlled.
 Analysis with graphs or simple statistics. have economic applications and or human benefit. analysis (arithmetical, statistical, or graphical) of some significant variable(s).
-32 33 36 37 40 41 44 45 Level 4 (excellent) Devise and carry out original experimental research, which Level 4 (excellent) Integrate several technologies, inventions or designs Level 4 (excellent) Study correlating information from a variety of significant sources that 25 26 20 40 40 4.4 47 40 attempts to control or investigate most significant variables. and construct an innovative may illustrate cause and effect or original solutions 35 36 39 40 43 44 47 48 significant variables.
-Data analysis includes statistical analysis. technological system that will have commercial and/or human benefit. to current problems through synthesis.
+32 33 36 37 40 41 44 45 Level 4 (excellent) Devise and carry out original experimental research, which attempts to control or Level 4 (excellent) Integrate several technologies, inventions or designs and construct an Level 4 (excellent) Study correlating information from a variety of significant sources that may illustrate cause and 35 36 39 40 43 44 47 48 investigate most significant variables.
+Data analysis includes statistical analysis. innovative technological system that will have commercial and/or human benefit. effect or original solutions to current problems through synthesis.
 Significant variable(s) are identified with in-depth statistical analysis of data 37 38 41 42 45 46 49 50